Åsa-Nisse

 Åsa-Nisse is a Swedish literary character created by Stig Cederholm.
 The character first appeared in the weekly magazine Tidsfördrif in 1944, and later in a series of 20 films, produced between 1949 and 1969.
 In 1960 it also became a comic series, which is still produced and published periodically in its own magazine.
 A new Åsa-Nisse film was released in 2011.

 Concept

 The character Åsa-Nisse, literally Nils on the Ridge or Ridge-Nisse, is a somewhat elderly man living with his wife Eulalia on a farm in the countryside village of Knohult in Småland.
-To the dismay of his wife, Åsa-Nisse never really seems to produce an honest days work, and instead his activities seem to focus on various antics where he is accompanied by his friend and side-kick Klabbarparn.
+To the dismay of his wife, Åsa-Nisse never really seems to produce an honest day's work, and instead his activities seem to focus on various antics where he is accompanied by his friend and side-kick Klabbarparn.
 One of their favourite activities is poaching, while managing to stay one step ahead of the law, personified by the local policeman.
 Other characters include Knohultarn and Sjökvist, the local merchant.
 Much of the humor, particularly in the original stories, is derived from the characters' peculiar dialect.